 Rising online travel platform demand

-In the last decade, the dynamics of the travel industry have drastically changed.
-More and more travelers are moving to online travel booking agencies rather than traditional ones.
-In the past few years, online travel booking agencies have gained significant momentum due to increased mobile and online penetration across the world.
+The travel industry dynamics have changed drastically over the last decade.
+Travelers are shifting to online travel booking agencies instead of traditional agencies.
+Online travel booking agencies have gained significant momentum in the last few years due to increased mobile and Internet penetration across the world.

-Travelers can now more easily book their hotel rooms, flight and train tickets, rental cars, and vacation spots from anywhere just by signing in to an e-commerce travel site.
-Travelers can check the reliability of booking sites by checking their ratings and reviews.
-Users can also compare the prices of hotels and flights on various booking platforms.
-Apart from this, online platforms usually offer various deals on bookings, which is an added advantage for travelers.
+Travelers can easily book flights, train tickets, hotel rooms, vacation spots, and rental cars from anywhere by going to an online travel site.
+Users can check booking sites’ reliability by checking their ratings and reviews.
+Travelers can also compare flight and hotel prices on various booking platforms.
+Online travel agencies (IYW) usually offer multiple deals on bookings, which is an added advantage for travelers.

-Statista expects global digital travel sales to reach $817.5 billion by 2020 from $629.81 billion in 2017.
-According to the latest data from Technavio, the global online booking platform is projected to increase at a compound annual growth rate of 11% from 2018 to 2022.
-The global travel industry is also expected to witness growth of 12% from 2017 to 2023.
+According to the Statista forecast, global digital travel sales will likely increase from $629.81 billion in 2017 to $817.5 billion in 2020.
+Another independent research firm, Technavio expects the global online booking platform to grow at a CAGR (compound annual growth rate) of 11% from 2018 to 2022.
+The report states that the global travel industry will increase at a CAGR of 12% from 2017 to 2023.

-Expedia (EXPE) is a leading online travel booking company that has relationships with over 200,000 hotel owners across 200 countries.
-The company offers more than 300 packages for airline, car, cruise, and other travel bookings.
+Having relationships with more than 200,000 hotel owners across 200 countries, Expedia (EXPE) is a leading online travel booking company.
+The online agency offers more than 300 packages for airline, cruise, car, and other travel bookings.

-With such a massive product portfolio and partnerships, Expedia is well positioned to capitalize on the growth opportunities in the travel industry.
-Further, the company’s sustained focus on technical enhancements should help it snag more market share.
+With Expedia’s enriched global footprint, product portfolio, and partnerships, the company is positioned to capitalize on the growth opportunities in the online travel market.
+The company’s sustained focus on technical enhancements should help it attract more users and gain more market share.

-With the aim of easing the booking process for its users, Expedia is currently working on incorporating AI technology into its online travel business.
-The integration of AI technology will allow users to book or cancel flights and hotel reservations with voice commands on Alphabet’s (GOOGL) Google Assistant from any device.
-Also, users will be able to access information about their Expedia trip itineraries as well as packing lists for upcoming trips with a simple voice command.
+Currently, Expedia is working to incorporate AI technology into its online booking sites.
+The integration of AI technology will ease the booking process for users.
+The integration will allow users to book or cancel hotel reservations and flights with voice commands on Alphabet’s (GOOGL) Google Assistant from any device.
+Travelers will be able to access information about their trip itineraries and packing lists for upcoming trips with a simple voice command.